titpetric/microservice/articles/2019-12-08-testing-database-migrations.md

-# Drone CI: testing database migrations
+# Drone CI: Testing database migrations

 Since we can now list our database migrations, the next logical step is testing them out on a real database.
 For that we still need to implement our Run function.